whisthq/whist/protocol/README.md

 #### Unit Testing

 The protocol currently uses gtest to create and execute unit tests for the `protocol` repository.
-To add tests for the `protocol/client` module, add tests to the `ClientTest.cp`p file in the test folder.
-To add tests for the `protocol/server` module, add tests to the `ServerTest.cpp` file in the test folder.
-To add tests for the `protocol/fractal` module, add tests to the `FractalLibraryTest.cpp` file in the test folder.
+To add tests for the `protocol` module, add tests to the `ProtocolTest.cpp` file in the test folder.

 To run all unit tests, recompile the protocol by going into the `protocol/build` directory and running `make -j`.
 This is assuming you have already ran `cmake -S .. -B .` from the Building the Protocol section.
 If you have not done that, do so before running `make -j`.

 Next, run `cd test`.
 Now:

-To run the unit tests for the client, run `./FractalClientTest` To run the unit tests for the server, run `./FractalServerTest` To run the unit tests for the fractal module, run `./FractalLibraryTest`
+To run the unit tests for the protocol, run `./FractalProtocolTest`

 ### Continuous Integration